Advanced Meter FAQ

 Advanced meters measure usage information at homes and businesses.
 The usage information is sent between the meter and the utility over a wireless network.
 This means that:

-• Advanced meters collect the same water and energy usage data your existing meter provides, just more often that possible via the current bi-monthly manual reads.
+- Advanced meters collect the same water and energy usage data your existing meter provides, just more often than possible via the current bi-monthly manual reads.

-• Residential usage information is typically sent to us about 24 times per day using radio frequency transmission.
-This is similar to the wireless communications used by cell phones and WiFi.
+- Residential usage information is typically sent to us about 24 times per day using radio frequency transmission.
+This is like the wireless communications used by cell phones and WiFi.

 The installation of advanced meters will offer many customer benefits.
 Some of the benefits available from this technology include monthly billing, selectable bill due date, faster outage and leak detection, prepayment options for power, remote turn-on and turn-off of electricity for easier move in, move out, and reconnection, and detailed, near real-time usage information through a customer web portal.
 Click here to view and download a comprehensive summary of Advanced Meter customer benefits and capabilities.